 October 12, 2021

-Nikki McCray-Penson steps down as head coach at Miss State
+Nikki McCray-Penson steps down as head coach at Mississippi State

 Head coach will leave program to focus on health concerns

 Mississippi State women basketball’s Nikki McCray-Penson has stepped down, effectively immediately, from her position as head coach.
 McCray-Penson is leaving the program to focus on health concerns.
 No details about the specific nature of the head coach’s health concerns have been shared.

 McCray-Penson said in a press release, “Over the past several weeks, I have been faced again with health concerns I had hoped were behind me.
 In light of these developments, I have decided to step away from coaching in order to devote my full time and energy to addressing those issues.
 Although I look forward to returning to coaching when I am able, I believe this is the best decision for me and my family at this time.
 I appreciate the support MSU has shown me, and I will be pulling for the team’s success this season.”

 Before joining the Bulldogs, McCray-Penson previously served as an assistant coach at Western Kentucky (2006-08) and South Carolina (2008-17) and as head coach at Old Dominion (2017-20).
 She helped lead South Carolina to the program’s first NCAA championship in 2017 under head coach Dawn Staley.

 Hired to replace outgoing Mississippi State coach Vic Schaefer, McCray-Penson led the team to a 10-9 record in her first and only season at the helm in 2020-21.
 The Bulldogs finished 5-7 in SEC play and missed out on the NCAA tournament.